bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/02_YAML.rst

   relative and absolute paths can be used.
 If the term ``sources`` is not specified, only the application's main file will be added as the corresponding source code if it can be found in the current working directory.

-- The ``license`` field is preferred to be specified by providing an URL to the license, but a set of predefined strings are also supported, and can be found at the `SPDX License list site <https://spdx.org/licenses/>`_.
+- The ``license`` field is preferred to be specified by providing an URL to the specific license from the `SPDX License list site <https://spdx.org/licenses/>`_., but also the URL to the direct description of the license content is a good choice.
+In addition, the ``Identifier`` fields listed in the previous list are also supported when exporting the information to WorkflowHub.

 - ``data_persistence`` value is ``False`` by default.
 It is a boolean to indicate whether the workflow provenance generation should copy the workflow's input and output datasets to the crate (i.e. must be set to ``True``).